 - Root disease or disturbances

 - Exceptionally dense canopies

 Our arborists don't use climbing spikes when performing maintenance procedures as they create wounds in stems that can lead to insect and disease infestations.

 Scale insects are parasites that plague evergreen and deciduous plants.
 They may be found on leaves, twigs, branches, or trunks.
 These pests feed on sap drawn directly from the plant's vascular system.
 They may be controlled with horticultural spray oils, biological control, or pest-resistant plants.
 Preventive maintenance is the most cost-effective way to keep trees and shrubs free from infestations.
 It is important to have an arborist inspect your property and recommend appropriate action.

 Knotweed, honeysuckle, kudzu, and ivy are some of the most invasive species of plants.
 Proliferation of an invasive species can impact the natural balance of an ecosystem by overtaking and replacing indigenous plants and leaving animals and birds without forage for their normal diets.

-If you have invasive plants on your property, summer is the time to treat them to prevent their spread.
+If you have invasive plants on your property, summer is the time to treat them to prevent their spread with our invasive plan management services.
 Systemic herbicide treatments applied to stems or foliage during the late summer and early fall can provide effective control.
 Treated brush can be removed in winter and desirable species planted in spring to provide a more sustainable environment.